Jamie Salé: 2002 Winter Olympics

-The pressure for the Olympics was intense.
-Despite several silvers and bronzes, Canada had only won two gold medals in figure skating, in 1948 and 1960.
-All eyes were on Salé and Pelletier to break the streak and win, overcoming the Russian pairs dominance that had lasted for 40 years.
-They skated their short program well, only to trip and fall on their closing pose.
+Despite several silvers and bronzes, Canada had only won two Olympic gold medals in figure skating, in 1948 and 1960.
+Salé and Pelletier skated their short program well, only to trip and fall on their closing pose.
 Because the fall was not on an element, it did not receive a deduction.
 They placed second behind Berezhnaya and Sikharulidze.

 In the long program, Salé and Pelletier had no obvious mistakes.
 Berezhnaya and Sikharludize, meanwhile, skated a more difficult program in which Sikharulidze had a minor step out on a jump element before quickly regaining unison with his partner.
-The minor error from the Russians had many convinced that the Canadians had won the gold but when the judges' scores came up, Salé and Pelletier were placed second in the long program.
 Four judges placed Salé and Pelletier first, while five had Berezhnaya and Sikharulidze as the winners, with the Canadians receiving higher technical scores and the Russians higher presentation scores.
-This result spurred an outcry from the North American media who emphasized Sikharulidze's stepout, although there was no media criticism a year earlier when Salé and Pelletier were awarded gold at the 2001 World Championships, while ignoring that Salé and Pelletier had fallen in the short program and not received a deduction.
+This result spurred an outcry from the North American media, who emphasized Sikharulidze's stepout while ignoring that Salé and Pelletier had fallen in the short program and not received a deduction.
 The commentators received criticism for failing to mention Berezhnaya and Sikharulidze's strengths, with some observers stating that the Russians had performed a more challenging program with greater speed, more interweaving moves and transitions, and less distance between the partners.

-The next day, the French judge Marie-Reine Le Gougne admitted she had been pressured into awarding the long program to the Russians in exchange for a first-place vote for the French ice dancing team of Marina Anissina and Gwendal Peizerat, and a judging controversy quickly blew up.
+The day after the competition, the French judge Marie-Reine Le Gougne admitted she had been pressured into awarding the long program to the Russians in exchange for a first-place vote for the French ice dancing team of Marina Anissina and Gwendal Peizerat, and a judging controversy quickly blew up.
 The scandal ultimately resulted in the suspension of several judges and officials, and Le Gougne's vote was discarded, leaving the long program a tie.
 Salé and Pelletier were awarded gold medals in a special ceremony later in the week.

 The controversy resulted in several changes to the judging system.
-First, anonymous judging was incorporated to "relieve outside pressure" from judges by separating their names from their marks so pressurers could not know whether the judge had acted as they wished.
+Initially, anonymous judging was incorporated to "relieve outside pressure" from judges by separating their names from their marks so pressurers could not know whether the judge had acted as they wished.
 After two years of this system, the Code of Points was implemented and began use in the Grand Prix season of 2003–04, and full usage for all 2004–05 competitions and thereafter.